-(a) The following flags will be recognised as the standard colours to be used as signals to competitors during the race:
+a) The following flags will be recognised as the standard colours to be used as signals to competitors during the race:

-Green Start

 Red All competitors to stop

-White Last lap for individual competitor

 Blackboard Competitor to retire immediately upon receiving the black board bearing the offending competitors number held out for two laps.

-Black & White Chequered
+Black & White

-Finish
+Chequered Finish

-- (b) The green light to be on continuously while race is in progress. - (c) When a red light or red flag is shown, competitors must immediately stop.
+- The green light to be on continuously while race is in progress. - (c) When a red light or red flag is shown, competitors must immediately stop.
 Failure to stop renders competitors liable to a fine and or disqualification for any period. - (d) When signals are given by flag and blackboard, the flag or blackboard should be at least 0.371m2 (4 square feet) in area.